-Greg serves as the University Archivist and is responsible for the collecting and managing of the records of Iowa State University that have enduring historical significance.
-These records include Administrative Units, Faculty and Staff Papers, and Alumni Papers, as well as committee files, university reports, and university publications.
-Prior to coming to ISU, Greg was the University Archivist and Clements Curator at Texas A&M University from 2014-2019, and he served as University Archivist and Records Manager from 2011-2014 at Stephen F. Austin University.
+Greg serves as head of SCUA, providing vision and direction, strategic planning, and support to staff and programs to allow for the growth and development of both.
+Previously he served three years as University Archivist in SCUA before assuming the role Department Head.
+Prior to coming to ISU, Greg was the University Archivist and Clements Curator at Texas A&M University from 2014-2019, and he served as University Archivist and Records Manager from 2011-2014 at Stephen F. Austin State University.

 Greg majored in History with Political Science and Geography minors at Eastern Illinois University.
 He holds an MLS with a concentration in Archives and Records Management from Indiana University – Bloomington.